|MEETING PLACE:||Signal Mountain Public Boat Ramp—Grand Teton National Park

 |BOAT TYPE:||2-person touring kayaks, stand up paddleboard|

 Join us on an excursion that is off the beaten path to places where the call of the wild is clearest.
 We are the only outfitter permitted to operate overnight kayaking trips on pristine Jackson Lake, ensuring a peaceful experience far away from the everyday crowds of Grand Teton National Park.
 OARS sea kayaking excursions are multi-faceted outdoor adventures in full view of the magnificent Tetons.
 Paddle your kayak through morning mist with the sun rising behind you, or spot wildlife in grassy meadows and forest glens.
-Camping at our secluded sites on Grassy Island or Spalding Bay afford opportunities to see bald eagles or moose, and allow hikes to scenic overlooks and rushing creeks.
+Camping at our secluded sites on Grassy Island and Spalding Bay afford opportunities to see bald eagles or moose, and allow hikes to scenic overlooks and rushing creeks.
 This trip thoroughly captures the wilderness splendor of Wyoming’s backcountry, making it an ideal trip for families.

 We pride ourselves in running a relaxed and flexible schedule.
 Every trip is different depending upon the group, other trips on the water and sometimes the weather.
 The following is a sample of what your trip might be like: